mars0i/majure/README.md

 Contains a series of versions in which one Java class after another is replaced with a Clojure class.
 The Clojure versions mostly use `gen-class`.
 I thought `gen-class` was necessary for mixed Clojure-Java versions, which is probably not corret.

+#### nonworking

+Various experiments that didn't work, but that I'm keeping around for now.